 About

-This blog will help us become 21st century, American expressions of Christ, in and for today's society.
+This blog is primarily written to help us become 21st century, American expressions of Christ, in and for today's society.
+I am happy to report that this blog has attracted spiritually searching people from 100 countries.
+I welcome everyone!

-The church also teaches that the laity are spiritually empowered and responsible to act, on their own initiative, within our rich faith, to uplift and correct today's society and culture in the saving grace of Christ.
-This is especially true concerning the laity's use of their gifts, talents, possibilities and opportunities, namely, their personal vocation and interests, e.g., marriage, education, work and professions, politics, business, economics, science, the arts, etc. (2)
+The church also teaches that the laity are spiritually empowered and responsible to act, within our rich, living faith, on their own initiative, to elevate and humbly and lovingly correct today's society and culture, in the saving grace of Christ.
+This empowered activity is called our prophetic activity.
+We are called to act prophetically by using our gifts, talents, possibilities and opportunities, namely, our personal vocation and interests, e.g., marriage, education, work and professions, politics, business, economics, science, the arts, etc., for the good of our society and culture.
+(2)

-Our society and culture are suffering.
-Waiting is not an option.
+The time in now!
+People and the environment are suffering now!
 We can help one another right now.

-I invite all Catholics, especially the disaffected and young, to whom much spiritual power is given, along with all others of good will, to join in and walk our contemporary way in Christ together.
+I invite all Catholics, especially the disaffected and young, to whom much spiritual power is given, along with all others of good will, to walk our contemporary way in Christ together.
 (3)

 Anthony T. Massimini